photalysis/hackerfurs-discord/about.md

 While we can't guarantee that HFD is a safe space, we do make efforts to be inclusive.
 This means any conversation that creates an overtly unwelcoming atmosphere for people of a particular race, class, gender, sexuality, nationality, (dis)ability, or religion is not allowed.
 Irony is a functionally invalid excuse - it is difficult to prove how sincere any person is being, and if users must constantly guess the sincerity of content it undermines the foundations of meaningful communication.

 ## Rules
 1. Nazis and white supremacism are not allowed here.
+This includes /pol/speak.
 2. NSFW content goes in the appropriate channels.
+3. Personal pronouns are respected here - see the user's notes by clicking their icon in the sidebar.